top of page

 5. Lack of Comparable Sales Support

 Appraisals rely heavily on comparable sales (“comps”).
+Value may be negatively impacted when:

 • There are few recent comparable sales